hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 It's always a good idea to check if there are some deals available.
 You can try our <a href="/deals/">price comparison tool</a> to find the best price offered by several outdoor stores across the U.S.

 ## Award-Winning Down Jackets

- <div class="alert alert-success" role="alert"><h4> 1.
-Mountain Hardware Ghost Whisperer Hooded Down Jacket (800 fp)</h4></div>
+### 1. Mountain Hardware Ghost Whisperer Hooded Down Jacket (800 fp)

 <a rel="nofollow" href="http://www.amazon.com/gp/product/B00GULW0DS/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00GULW0DS&linkCode=as2&tag=hikeve-20&linkId=RSEZE3QFDW2FVB3A" rel="nofollow"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00GULW0DS&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=as2&o=1&a=B00GULW0DS" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

-<strong>Weight: 212 grams /  down 79 grams</strong><br>
+**Weight:** 212 grams /  down 79 grams

-<strong>Awards:</strong> GearJunkie 2013, FeedtheHabit 2013, National Geographic Adventure Gear of the Year 2012, Gear Institute Best in Class 2012, Outdoor Gear Lab Editors Choice
+**Awards:** GearJunkie 2013, FeedtheHabit 2013, National Geographic Adventure Gear of the Year 2012, Gear Institute Best in Class 2012, Outdoor Gear Lab Editors Choice

 The Mountain Hardware Ghost Whisperer Hooded Down Jacket is one of the lightest down jackets available.
-This is a great jacket for camping during spring, summer and autumn or as a light midlayer for the winter.
+This is a great jacket for camping during spring, summer and autumn or as a light mid-layer for the winter.
 If you are looking for a proper winter jacket then we would rather pick the Rab Infinity Endurance or the Rab Positron jacket.
 For a stylish jacket to use during winter mainly in town we would go for the Arcteryx Ceres jacket.
-<br><br>

  <a href="http://www.hikeventures.com/deals/#Ghost+Whisperer+Hooded+Down+Jacket"><button class="btn btn-danger">Compare prices</button></a><br><br>